hypnaceae/DiphoneSynth/README.md

 In theory, you can use a different diphone database.
 You will have to update the global variable SAMPLE_RATE to match that of your wav files.
 The filename conventions will also have to be the same.

+Diphones courtesy of Alan W. Black and Kevin Lenzo.